Skip to content

 Banal texts

 Too bad Marcel Beekman sings so flat and emotionless, unintelligible too.
 Hamel writes beautiful parts and subtly blends instruments, but what he wants to say remains unclear.
-He himself argues to bury Western music culture, but the lyrics he puts in Franssen's mouth lack urgency and are often banal: 'Some people let themselves be frozen after death.
+He himself argues to bury Western musical culture, but the lyrics he puts in Franssen's mouth lack urgency and are often banal: 'Some people let themselves be frozen after death.
 But the question is whether we want to see them in a thawed state.'

 Moreover, the Requiem is too verbose and repetitive to remain captivating.
 Hamel dedicated it to himself. - Hopefully, this does not prove prophetic.